 Governor Christofferson provided an update on construction projects which had been approved by the Board at previous meetings.

-Contracts for Construction Projects and Equipment Purchases

-Governor Christofferson noted that one equipment purchase totaling \$25,000 to \$100,000 had been approved since the last meeting of the Board.
+Contracts for Construction Projects and Equipment Purchases Governor Christofferson noted that no construction projects or equipment purchases totaling \$25,000 to \$100,000 had been approved since the last meeting of the Board.